aces/Loris/modules/dicom_archive/README.md

 The `showTransferStatus` configuration option is obsolete and should not be used, but determines if a first "Transfer Status" column appears in the menu table.

+For downloading large DICOM files, it may be necessary to increase the value of the `memory_limit` configuration option within `php.ini`.

 ## Interactions with LORIS